ShawnPConroy/Derefind/README.md

-#Derefind &mdash; Refind Bookmark Converter
+# Derefind &mdash; Refind Bookmark Converter

-This JavaScript application processes your Refind export file on your computer.
-It creates an output file that can be imported to Diigo and Shaari with the tags preserved.
+This JavaScript application processes your [Refind](https://refind.com) export file on your computer.
+It creates an output file that can be imported to [Shaari](https://github.com/shaarli/Shaarli/blob/master/README.md) and [Diigo](https://www.diigo.com/) with the tags preserved.
 It processes files locally, not on any server.

  ## How To Use It

-Use it on [this demo server](http://partialsolution.ca/derefind/) or simply [download the ZIP from GitHub open the `index.html` file on your computer](https://github.com/ShawnPConroy/Derefind).
-(On the GitHub page it's the green button on the left.)
+Use it on [this demo server](http://partialsolution.ca/derefind/) or simply [download the latest source code ZIP from GitHub open the `index.html` file on your computer](https://github.com/ShawnPConroy/Derefind/releases).

 ## Requirements